 - Attend to injured or contaminated persons and remove them from exposure

 - Press the closest manual alarm button (blue box) and evacuate the lab

 - Make yourself available to the SMIF staff and/or emergency responders and be prepared to tell the following:

-- What chemical(s) are involved
+- o What chemical(s) are involved

-- o How much was spilled
+- How much was spilled

 - Where the spill is located

-- Nature of any injuries
+- o Nature of any injuries

 All accidents involving chemicals and all accidents involving personal injury must be reported to the SMIF management in writing (e-mail) as soon as possible after the incident.
 Explanations should include the nature of the event, the procedures being followed or not followed at the time, and suggested actions for preventing future similar incidents.
-All injuries should also be reported within 24 hours to Workers' Compensation, via a form available on the HR web site: http://www.hr.duke.edu/forms/injury.html.